jackie-ho/car-repository/resources/01-user-interface/event-handlers-lesson/readme.md

 });
 ```

-> Instructor Note: Ask the students what they think the event handler should be, and how it should be defined.

 Now we need to pass an OnLongClickListener object to the setOnLongClickListener method.
 We use the new keyword, and let Android Studio automatically provide the methods we must override.
 In this case, it provides the onLongClick method: